 Prenatal Yoga in Billings MT.
-By request: Tues. and Thurs. evening 5:30-6:30 at Mother Earth Massage, 710 Grand Ave #4. $10. drop-in rate.
+Contact me if you are interested, to see if there is a class this week.
+Can be Fridays 4:30-5:30 doors open at 4:15 Mother Earth Massage, 2706 Minnesota Ave $10. drop-in rate.
+It could be another day and time if we have a group agreement.
 I am happy to teach prenatal yoga when we can get a group of 5 or 6 dedicated pregnant woman together.
-Contact me if you are interested and have several dedicated friends or group acquaintances that would like to move through their pregnancy more easily with yoga.
+Also, tell your pregnant friends or acquaintances that would like to move through their pregnancy more easily with yoga about the class.
+Groups come and go, just like pregnancies.
 Text Laura at (406) 794.9519

 Prenatal Yoga - Maternity Yoga - Postnatal Yoga

 This comprehensive Prenatal Yoga class prepares women physically, mentally, and emotionally for the natural process of childbirth and motherhood.

 Classes increase strength, stamina, flexibility, as well as breath and body awareness while relieving the common discomforts often experienced during pregnancy.
 Each class concludes with 10 minutes of Meditation and or breathing exercises that can be used during labor and for the rest of your life.
 Meditation can remove tensions and worries embedded deep in the mind concerning labor and delivery.

 Prenatal students should check with their physician before beginning this practice if they are experiencing any complications/concerns with their pregnancy.

 - Prepares both mind and body for labor

 - Reduces lower back pain & sciatica